Lucid Dreaming: Sex, Ecstasy, Libido and Freud

 In many lucid dream accounts, one reads of the dreamer wrestling with where to have their sexual activity: in the open, in the closet, with no one present, with many others present, etc., all of which may have symbolic significance.
 One lucid dreamer felt his experience shed 'light' on his inner feelings:

-I was lucid, and seemed to be in an attic with Jots of boxes and chests around.
+I was lucid, and seemed to be in an attic with lots of boxes and chests around.
 For some reason the lighting was very dim, and shadowy.
 I saw a woman there, and knowing this was a dream, decided to have sex with her.
 In the next moment. her clothing was gone and she was looking towards me as she sat on the floor with her legs open.
 As I moved closer.
-I may have been thinking about the darkness for a second and then the oddest thing happened, a shaft of light from above shone down directly upon her vaginal It was like a theatrical stage light had suddenly turned on.
+I may have been thinking about the darkness for a second and then the oddest thing happened, a shaft of light from above shone down directly upon her vagina.
+It was like a theatrical stage light had suddenly turned on.
 Boom!
 It totally lit up with a brilliant white light!
 I laughed with delight.

 The dreamer felt the scene in the attic may have reflected his thinking about issues of sex and spirituality.